 An e-mail with the marijuana card number comes before the physical card.
 It is advisable to call the physician office so the orders are placed then physically visit the dispensary of your choice so specific instructions can be taken.
 Because this is not a pharmacy, doctors do not have immediate access to the dispensary.
 One should be aware of which product they are taking before their next checkup.
 This can be easily accessed through the website of the dispensary.

-The orders will expire after 70 days after which there is a processing fee of renewal at our office.
+The orders will expire after 70 days after which there is a processing fee of renewal at the office.
 The certification for medical marijuana expires after 1 year.
 One must be re-evaluated by their physician before then.

 CBD is purely cannabidiol, it is non-psychoactive and legal.
 THC at low doses is non-intoxicating.
 Dispensaries combine CBD and THC to offset side effects.
 It is federally illegal.
 It is advisable to be registered under a medical doctor who is qualified to determine if one meets criteria.
 Medical cannabis products can only be dispensed from a regulated licensed dispensary.
 Medical marijuana products outside of the jurisdiction of Florida regulates licensed dispensaries cannot be advocated.